 ...
 During the Old Testament, God revealed himself partially, gradually, as we all do in our personal relationships.
 It took time for the chosen people to develop their relationship with God.
 The Covenant with Israel was like a period of courtship, a long engagement.
 Then came the definitive moment, the moment of marriage, the establishment of a new and everlasting covenant.
 As Mary stood before the Lord, she represented the whole of humanity.
 In the angel’s message, it was as if God made a marriage proposal to the human race.
 And in our name, Mary said yes.
 (Lk 1:38)

-I offer the following as our opinion, there is no official Vatican response to this question.
 After the crucifixion, the curtain of the Jewish sanctuary was torn in two (Mk 15:37-39, Lk 23:44-46, Mt 27:51).
-At that point a transfer of authority happened and I believe that the fledgling Church became the New Israel.
+At that point a transfer of authority happened and we believe that the fledgling Church became the New Israel.
+One might say it was consumated at the Pentecost.
 In that respect we hold beliefs similar to Replacement Theology.
 However, there is a distinction between "Israel" and the "New Israel".
 The Catholic Catechism Article 63 explains:

 So the Catholic Church is saying that Israel includes BOTH Christianity (New Israel), and it's older brother in the faith of Abraham (Jewish people yet to accept Christ).
 That is why we can say there is still something special and relevant about Judaism, our older brother in the faith.

 People who espouse Replacement Theology would not include Jewish people in the definition of Israel.
-They would say it's only those under the new Covenant.
-It would be a mistake to not include the people of the promise (Jews) in our definition of Israel.
+They would say Israel is only those under the new Covenant.
+We feel it would be a mistake to not include the people of the promise (Jews) in our definition of Israel.
+Catechism 877 says:

 ...
 In fact, from the beginning of his ministry, the Lord Jesus instituted the Twelve as "the seeds of the new Israel and the beginning of the sacred hierarchy."
 Chosen together, they were also sent out together, and their fraternal unity would be at the service of the fraternal communion of all the faithful: they would reflect and witness to the communion of the divine persons...